mdn/content/files/en-us/web/tutorials/index.md

 <!---->

 - [Creating a Simple Web Page with HTML](https://www.theblogstarter.com/html-for-beginners/)
-  - : An HTML guide for beginners that includes explanations of common tags, including HTML5 tags.
+  - : An HTML guide for beginners that includes explanations of common tags, including HTML tags.
 Also includes a step-by-step guide to creating a basic web page with code examples.
 - [HTML Challenges](https://wikiversity.org/wiki/Web_Design/HTML_Challenges)
   - : Use these challenges to hone your HTML skills (for example, "Should I use an \<h2> element or a \<strong> element?"), focusing on meaningful markup.